 Dr Ian Wilson

-Ian is the Head of Computer Science at the School of Computing and Mathematics.
-He also leads the Computer Science and Artificial Intelligence Paradigms group.
 He has worked at the University of South Wales for over twenty years in a variety of roles.
 Ian received his bachelor’s degree from the computing department in 1993 and his doctorate from the mathematics department in 1997.
-Over the years, Ian has taught Mathematics, Accounting and, now, Computing students, but specialises in the development and delivery of innovative computer science.
-He teaches object oriented programming with C++, introductory programming and Artificial Intelligence.
+He has also worked as a programmer/analyst and finance officer.
+He specialises in the development and delivery of innovative computer science, with ‘gamification’ of the computer science curriculum being a notable contribution.
 He is a Fellow of the Higher Education Academy.

 2014 – Head of Computer Science, School of Computing and Mathematics, USW